HeigatVu/aiOS/README.md

 ---

-## 8. Automated Diagnostics & Recovery
+## 8. Automated Diagnostics, Recovery & Updates

-Two critical maintenance utilities are provided inside the container at `/config-file/system-config/`:
+Three critical maintenance utilities are provided inside the container and workspace:

 ### A. Async Health Checker (`service_health.py`)

-This tool runs concurrently via Python's `asyncio` (stdlib only, zero external dependencies) with a 2-second timeout per probe.
+Located inside the container at `/config-file/system-config/`, this tool runs concurrently via Python's `asyncio` (stdlib only, zero external dependencies) with a 2-second timeout per probe.

 - **Status Table**: It verifies the health of **7 services**: `iii engine`, `agentmemory`, `viewer-proxy`, `hermes dashboard`, `dashboard-proxy`, `fcc-server`, and `hermes gateway`.
 - **Interactive Shell Feedback**: Runs automatically on every new terminal login via `~/.zshrc` to show a clean color-coded status table, ensuring any degradation is noticed immediately.

-### B. One-Shot recovery (`recover.sh`)
+### B. One-Shot Recovery (`recover.sh`)

-When services go down (e.g., after the host computer wakes from sleep or Docker restarts), this script restores everything automatically.
+Located inside the container at `/config-file/system-config/`, when services go down (e.g., after the host computer wakes from sleep or Docker restarts), this script restores everything automatically.

 - **Conflict Resolution**: Scans `/proc` to kill any stale or conflicting background processes holding ports (`3113`, `9119`, `8082`).
 - **State Restorer**: Restores correct binaries (e.g., pinned `iii` engine), boots all services, registers a fresh watchdog loop, and outputs the final service health table.

+### C. Hermes Agent & WebUI Updater (`update-all.sh`)

+Located at `/config-file/update-all.sh` (or `config-file/update-all.sh` on the host), this script provides a unified update utility for the Hermes Agent and WebUI submodules.

+- **Context-Aware Execution**: Can be safely run either from the **host machine** or **inside the Docker container**.
+It automatically detects the environment and performs the appropriate actions (e.g., executing commands inside the container using `docker exec` if run from the host when the container is running).
+- **Safe Git Management**:
+  - Automatically checks for and clears stale Git index locks.
+  - Detects local uncommitted changes, stashes them, performs `git reset --hard` to synchronize with `origin/main` (for the Agent) or `upstream/master` (for the WebUI), and then pops/re-applies the stashed changes.
+  - Automatically pushes WebUI updates to the user's fork (`origin/master`).